innolitics/rdm/rdm/init_files/documents/software_plan.md

     Change requests that have not yet been assigned to a release have not yet been approved, and thus any work that implements these change requests should not be merged into main [[62304:8.2.1 and 62304:6.2.4]].
 Being assigned to the current release means the product owner approves of the work.

     Finally, assign change requests to be completed by each engineer during the following sprint.
-Add these change requests to the GitLab epic.
+Add these change requests to the GitHub epic.

 3. **Process Retrospective**